Henry Vars: Biography

-Shortly before the outbreak of World War II, he was drafted into the Polish Army and served in the defense of Poland in 1939.
-He was taken prisoner of war by the German army but managed to escape from a stopped train.
-He organized a big band Tea-Jazz Orchestra in Soviet-occupied Lwów in 1940.
-He composed his first symphony at this time.
-In late 1941, he and his musicians joined the Polish II Corps of General Anders as part of the Polska Parada cabaret.
-After being demobilized from the army in 1947, he emigrated to the United States.
+Shortly before the outbreak of World War II, Henryk Wars was drafted into the Polish Army and served in the defense of Poland in 1939.
+He was taken prisoner of war by the German army but managed to escape from a transport train at a rest stop.
+In 1940, he organized the big band Tea-Jazz in Soviet-occupied Lwów.
+Tea-Jazz was a term coined by Leonid Utesov, from Odessa, to refer to his theatricalized jazz performances.